a5hpip3/yelpuberdelivery/readme.md

 Instead of a manual call to Uber, implement an automatic Uber dispatch based on food order confirmation and time-till-ready.

 Send push or sms notifications to user when Uber dispatched, and/or when Uber close by with order.

+##### Credits

+This app is built on top of this Yelp+Rails example: https://github.com/Yelp/yelp-rails-example It utilizes the Yelp gem to make calls and get results from yelp.

+We use an Omniauth strategy gem for Uber: https://github.com/tmilewski/omniauth-uber This gem is used for authentication in conjunction with Oauth2.
+The gem quickly builds a strategy for Uber authentication with Omniauth.